My Garden Wants to Kill Me #humor #gardening

 Spawned

-anecdotes & travelogues. funny, hopefully.
+anecdotes & travelogues, mostly. funny, hopefully.

 Malaysian author and storyteller